-Applied: Children can receive up to 25 hours per week of 1:1 teaching by a trained professional to teach a variety of individualized skills.
+Children can receive up to 25 hours of ABA per week of 1:1 teaching by a trained professional to teach a variety of individualized skills.
 However, the exact number of teaching hours varies depending on needs of the student.

-Behavioural: Children do not need to be exhibiting extreme negative behaviours to benefit from ABA.
+Children do not need to be exhibiting extreme negative behaviours to benefit from this approach.
 ‘Behaviour’ in this case also refers to increasing positive behaviours such as communication and independence.

 Evidence suggests that children can make significant gains if this type of treatment is comprehensive in scope and learning expectations are consistent across all environments.
 (See ‘Why ABA’ section for further details)

 How ABA works

 - Skills are broken down into multiple components